1 Starting with Access

 Field

-A field is a category of data, such as company name, contact person, phone number, unit price, ….
+A field is a data category, such as company name, contact person, phone number, or unit price.
 Each column in a table is a field.

 Record

-A record is a collection of data about a person, a product, a company, … Each row in a table is a record.
+A record is a complete set of data for a single item—such as a product, person, or company.
+Each row in a table is a record.

 1.1.2 Queries

-Figure 1.3: Example of a query with order data.
+Figure 1.3: Example of a query showing order data.

-Another type of query is the action query, that operates on the selected records.
+Another type of query is an action query, which modifies the selected records.

 1.1.3 Forms

 Figure 1.4: Example of a form for entering or changing customer data.
-A drop-down list is provided for entering the Region.
+A drop-down list is provided for selecting the region.

 1.1.4 Reports

-The elements of a form or report with which you display data are called controls.
-With controls, you can show field data, calculation results, text, charts, … You can also create labels with reports.
+The elements in a form or report that display data are called controls.
+These can show field values, calculations, charts, and more.
+Reports can also be used to create labels.

-Figure 1.5: Example of part of a report.
+Figure 1.5: Example of a part of a report.

 Controls

-The elements of a form or report that cause data to be displayed or printed are called controls.
-Examples of controls include buttons, list boxes, and check boxes.
+Controls are elements on forms or reports that display or print data.
+Examples include buttons, list boxes, and check boxes.

 1.1.5 Macros